Save up to 25%… Shop Our Birthday Sale Now!

 Cordyceps mushrooms for anxiety

-Cordyceps mushrooms have a balancing effect on a number of systems in the body such as the gut microbiome and certain brain signal pathways.
+Cordyceps mushrooms have a balancing effect on a number of systems in the body, such as the gut microbiome and certain brain signal pathways.
 When taking this mushroom as a supplement, the downline effect can be a balanced mood.

-Cordyceps may help counter oxidative stress caused by anxiety and stress.
+Cordyceps may help counter oxidative stress caused by occasional anxiety and stress.
 Cell studies showed increased survival under stress when a Cordyceps treatment was applied (65).
 Cordyceps may also help balance circadian rhythms due to a unique compound called cordycepin.
-A mouse study showed a 60% improvement in jet lag recovery when using cordycepin.
-Therefore, using cordyceps extracts may help address the impact of social jet lag (lack of sleep) on anxiety and overall well-being (68).

 Ready to learn more about Cordyceps mushrooms?
 Read our comprehensive guide, Cordyceps Mushrooms: Supplement Types & Health Benefits.